Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/01-aie_a_to_z/README.md

 This tutorial introduces a complete end-to-end flow for a bare-metal host application using AI Engines and PL kernels.
 The tutorial is based on the 2025.2 Vitis unified software platform.

->**NOTE**: This tutorial has been written for multiple versions of the tools.
-Each version available can be found in the specific Github branch.
-The recommendation is to use the latest version available.
+>**NOTE**: Different versions of this tutorial correspond to different versions of the tools.
+You can find each version available in the specific Github branch.
+AMD recommends using the latest version available.

-The flow is broken into four different steps shown in the following diagram.
+The flow has four different steps as shown in the following diagram.

 ![missing image](images/diagram_22.1.png)